 CLARIFICATION NOTES

-- Latest Clarification Notes to be published soon
+Latest Clarification Notes to be published soon

 Information Communications Technology

 ICT stands for Information Communications Technology.
-ICT refers to any device or system that allows the storage, retrieval, manipulation, transmission and receipt of digital information.
+ICT refers to any device or system that allows the storage, retrieval, manipulation, transmission and receipt of digitalinformation.
 For example, personal computers, digital television, email, robots